Poornav/Unusual-Human-Activity-Detection/README.md

 C) Implementation :
-The implementation phase involves the actual materialization of the ideas that are expressed in the analysis document and that are developed in the design phase.
-Implementation should be a perfect mapping of the design document in a suitable programming language in order to achieve the necessary final product.
-This section discusses about the important decisions regarding selection of the platform, the language used, etc. These decisions are often influenced by several factors such as the real environment in which the system works, speed that is required, the security concerns, other implementation-specific requirements etc. And also we have brief discussion on the important modules and methods that are present in the project.

 The code is divided into 5 modules, optflowofblocks, motioninfluencegenerator, createmegablocks, training and testing.
 In this section, a method for representing motion characteristics is described for the